 - Communicate progress consistently and often.
 Within the marketing family it may be ok to speak in marketing lingo but commit the team to making the translation externally -- especially when speaking with key stakeholders.
 And do so often.
 Get in a regular cadence so there are no surprises at the end of a quarter or fiscal year.
 Nothing is more music to the ears of a marketing leader than hearing that your team is so predictable and overcommunicating.

-3-POINTERS are brought to you by Robert Auci, Vice President of Marketing at Cradlepoint with the goal of enabling you to score big in the business of marketing.
+3-POINTERS are brought to you by Cradlepoint’s Global Vice President of Channel Marketing Robert Auci, with the goal of enabling our channel partners to score big in business and the art of marketing.